Developers don't like writing docs, what's the alternative?

 So who are the developer advocates for the engineers inside the organization trying to make sense out of code they do not understand?

-The problem with developers writing code is three-fold.
+The problem with developers writing documention is three-fold.
 First, writing documentation is a skill, one that developers rarely ever bother to acquire or hone.
 Second, in the queue of priorities, documentation always ranks towards the bottom of the list.
 The most important reason though is the fact that developers are not incentivized for writing good documentation.
 Even if they are tasked with creating documentation, it is not a task that is deemed important.
 After all, engineers are paid to ship, not document.

 We know that someone is writing documentation, however intermittently.
 Documentation often becomes the “glue work”, the invisible work that is needed but goes unrecognized.
 It is often someone on the team that finally can’t stand the inefficiencies and takes ownership to write the documentation themselves.